jhackett1/utopia/content/pages/speakers.markdown

 ---
 title: speakers
+lede: >-
-lede: We’re welcoming over 15 speakers from across the public and private sectors.
+  We’re welcoming a host of exciting speakers from across the public and private sectors.
 ---